Cloud-RF/tak-server/README.md

   ### Failed to initialize pool: Connection to tak-database:5432 refused
 This indicates a docker network issue.
 Run the clean up script as sudo to prune stale networks.

  ### The login screen doesn't take my password?
  Just wait a minute or two.
 This is expected behaviour due to the time the backend processes take to start up.

+ ### Running the /setup wizard breaks the database?
+ This script **is the wizard** so it gets you past the setup wizard (Section 4.4 in the configuration guide) and populates the database tables.
+Only run the wizard if you know what you're doing as **this will break your database connection** - at which point you should set this up the hard way.

 ## My custom logo doesn't show up
 If the script ran as sudo and completed ok, refresh your browser's cache with Ctrl-F5